onlyphantom/darkershiny/README.md

 - [Bootstrap 4](https://getbootstrap.com/)
 - HTML and CSS

+This serves as some boilerplate code we will use for the code-along session.
+It's a starting point that you can take and flesh it out into a minimal [Intrusion Detection System](https://en.wikipedia.org/wiki/Intrusion_detection_system).
+Throughout the session we'll be adding some extra web framework components, visualization components and walk through the best practice of integration HTML, CSS, and JavaScript into a Shiny project (for R developers) or Flask project (Python developers).

 ## Installation and Usage

 #### Method 1: Fork to your own repo (Recommended)